eclipse-hono/hono/site/content/deployment/openshift.md

 ## Prerequisites

 The main prerequisite for this kind of deployment is to have an available OpenShift cluster.
-For a local development, it's pretty simple having such cluster choosing between using :
+For a local development, it's pretty simple having such cluster choosing between using:

-* OpenShift Origin client tools
+* OpenShift Origin client tools, 3.7.x+
-* Minishift
+* Minishift, 1.13.x+

 ### OpenShift Origin client tools